UX and Usability

 ISO 9241-11

 “Usability means that the people who use the product can do so quickly and easily to accomplish their own tasks.
-This definition rests on four points: (1) Usability means focusing on users; (2) people use products to be productive; (3) users are busy trying to accomplish tasks; and (4) users decide when a product is easy to use.”
+This definition rests on four points: (1) Usability means focusing on users; (2) people use products to be productive; (3) users are busy people trying to accomplish tasks; and (4) users decide when a product is easy to use.”

 Janice (Ginny) Redish and Joseph Dumas, A Practical Guide to Usability Testing, 1999, p.
 4

-“After all, usability really just means making sure that something works well: that a person of average (or even below average) ability and experience can use the thing – whether it's a Web site, a fighter jet, or a revolving door – for its intended purpose without getting hopelessly frustrated.”
+“After all, usability really just means that making sure that something works well: that a person of average (or even below average) ability and experience can use the thing – whether it's a Web site, a fighter jet, or a revolving door – for its intended purpose without getting hopelessly frustrated.”

 Steve Krug, Don't Make Me Think, 2000, p.
 5